akirk/extract-wp-hooks/README.md

 # extract-hooks

-This script is intended for WordPress plugins that themselves provide hooks that can be used by other plugins and create a documentation in a Github wiki for them.
+This script is intended for WordPress plugins that provide hooks that can be used by other plugins.
+By parsing its source code, it creates a documentation in a Github wiki.

 Typically, you'd first create a [`extract-hooks.ini`](https://github.com/akirk/extract-hooks/blob/main/extract-hooks.ini), and check out the Github wiki in a folder above the repo.
-Modify the `extract-hooks.ini` accordingly and execute extract-hooks.php.
+Modify the `extract-hooks.ini` accordingly and execute `extract-hooks.php`.
 This will create markdown files in the wiki folder.
 You can then `git commit` and `git push` the changes.

 ## Examples
 - [https://github.com/akirk/extract-hooks/wiki/Hooks](https://github.com/akirk/extract-hooks/wiki/Hooks) (extracted from [example.php](https://github.com/akirk/extract-hooks/blob/main/example.php))